Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 Continuous; continuous pipelines run at set intervals and then shut down until the next manual or scheduled update.

-Single Choice
-4)
-Which of the following correctly describes how to access contents of the table directory?
+#### Which of the following correctly describes how to access contents of the table directory?
 Select one response.

 The contents of the table directory can be viewed through the checkpointing directory.

 The contents of the table directory can be viewed through the Auto Loader directory.

-The contents of the table directory can be viewed through the metastore.
+**The contents of the table directory can be viewed through the metastore.**
+*The metastore is where the metadata of tables, including their locations schema and other properties are sotred.
+By querying the metastore you can find out wherethe data for a particular table is stored and access its directory path.

 The contents of the table directory can be viewed through the flow definition’s output dataset.

-The contents of the table directory can be viewed through the event log Single Choice
+The contents of the table directory can be viewed through the event log